Invest in your fundraiser without spending money

 To make money, you have to first invest it.
 Then, it’s important to get the most out your investment.
 For example, you’ll want to keep reminding your sellers about your big prize so more students will make sales.
-But what if you could improve fundraiser sales without having to spend money at all?
+But what if you could improve fundraiser sales without having to spend any money at all?

 One way to do this is to incorporate additional incentives that will only cost you a little time and energy.
 Once you’ve selected your incentive, be sure to promote it throughout your sale.